 Development of this bow peaked around 1730-50 and considering that wood from the new world was available at this time, some of these bows would have been made from either snake wood, ironwood, china wood or pernambuco (brazilwood).
-Frogs are made of either wood, ivory or bone.
+Frogs are made of either wood, mammoth or bone.

 In the 1780s, the Italian violinist and composer Viotti (1755-1824) lived in Paris and was a friend of the Tourte family, this connection resulted in the further development of the transitional bow and its evolution to the modern bow.
 At this stage there is the development of the ferrule (small and narrow) and the upright hatchet style head.

 Francois Xavier Tourte was born in Paris in 1750 and died in Paris in 1835 and is considered to be the major influence of the development of the early modern bow.